Chemical Name: Heparin, sodium salt

 Use of LMWHs also suggested by ACCP for pharmacologic thromboprophylaxis in critically ill patients (e.g., those in an intensive care unit [ICU]) who are not actively bleeding and do not have risk factors for bleeding.1001

 Risk of venous thromboembolism particularly high in patients with cancer.1001 Use of LMWH prophylaxis suggested by ACCP in cancer outpatients with solid tumors who have additional risk factors for thromboembolism provided risk of bleeding is low.1001

-LMWHs or fondaparinux generally preferred over unfractionated heparin for initial treatment of acute venous thromboembolism; however, unfractionated heparin may be preferred in patients with renal impairment.1005 IV unfractionated heparin also may be preferred over LMWHs in patients with PE in whom thrombolytic therapy is being considered or if there is concern about adequate sub-Q absorption.1005
+LMWHs or fondaparinux generally preferred over heparin for initial treatment of acute venous thromboembolism; however, heparin may be preferred in patients with renal impairment.1005 IV heparin also may be preferred over LMWHs in patients with PE in whom thrombolytic therapy is being considered or if there is concern about adequate sub-Q absorption.1005

 For long-term anticoagulant therapy, warfarin generally preferred in patients without cancer; however, ACCP suggests use of an LMWH in patients with cancer because of a possible reduced response to warfarin.1005

 Continue anticoagulant therapy for ≥3 months and possibly longer depending on individual clinical situation.1005

 An LMWH has been used for treatment and secondary prevention of venous thromboembolism in pediatric patients†; venous thromboembolism usually occurs secondary to an identifiable risk factor (e.g., presence of central venous access device in such patients).1013

 Recommendations regarding use of antithrombotic therapy in children generally based on extrapolation from adult guidelines.1013